venopyX/venopyX/README.md

 ## 👨‍💻 About Me

-I'm competent software developer specializing in full-stack development with particular expertise in mobile app development, backend engineering, and UI/UX design.
+I'm competent software developer specializing in full-stack development with particular expertise in mobile app development, backend engineering, and frontend design.
 With over 3 years of experience, I enjoy solving complex problems and turning ideas into reality.

 - 🔭 Currently focused on **Web App Development**
 - 🌱 Continuously learning **Flutter, TypeScript, and Go**